Backpacking in Pristina/Prishtina | Kosovo

 From Beograd, I travelled to Pristina.
 And I tell ya, I spent 6 nights in Pristina and I loved my time there.

 The monument of unity and brotherhood: Symbolizing unity between the different ethnicities living in Pristina.
 Designed by Miodrag Zivkovic in 1957, constructed in 1959.
-As with all images from Pristina on this post, tap the image to get the Google Maps location.

 In 2001 Kosovo Albanians erected a monument of Skanderbeg, a medieval Albanian who fought against Ottoman forces, in the centre of Prishtina.